Walking: Make it count with activity trackers

 What are activity trackers?

-Activity trackers can determine how far you've traveled and what type of movement you were doing, such as walking or jogging.
-And many measure sleep quality and length, compute calorie intake and the number of calories burned, monitor your heart rate, and serve as alarm clocks or watches.
+Activity trackers can determine how far you've traveled and what type of movement you were doing, such as walking, jogging or swimming.
+And many activity trackers measure sleep quality and length, compute calorie intake and the number of calories burned, monitor your heart rate, check skin temperature and sweating levels, and serve as alarm clocks or watches.
+Some can even monitor your blood-oxygen levels.
+And many activity trackers can track your location.

-Some display your progress in real time; all can show it later on a smartphone, tablet or computer.
+Some display your progress in real time.
+All can show it later on a smartphone, tablet or computer.
+Some activity trackers can sync with smart devices, such as a smart bathroom scale.
 They can even provide social support through apps or websites.
 And activity trackers can assist with your goal setting by giving cues and rewards to encourage healthy behaviors.

 Many activity trackers are made to be worn on your wrist, like a watch or bracelet, although some can be clipped to your clothing.
 Most can be worn for 24 hours.
+Many trackers have alerts for calls, texts or emails.
 Although they are not totally accurate, they are generally accurate and can provide some helpful activity information.

 An activity tracker can be used to count steps, determine distance traveled and monitor other fitness information.

 Choosing the right device

 How do you know what kind of activity tracker to get?
 Review these features to see which device may best suit your needs and interests.

 - Ease of use.
 Although some activity trackers have more features and require more setup than do others, most are quite simple to use.
 After you've set up the device, just strap it on your wrist and go.

 Extras.
 The amount of information you want to collect may influence your choice of device.
-Most activity trackers calculate time spent in an activity, distance traveled and even the number of calories you burn up while being active.
+Most activity trackers calculate time spent in an activity, distance traveled and even the number of calories you burn while being active.
 Some activity trackers may also monitor your heart rate.
 Many activity trackers allow you to upload your data to computers or apps so that you can electronically track your progress.